Join us for these exciting lectures this Fall!

 The Department of Architecture provides an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment.
 The interdisciplinary, collaborative department embraces spirited, socially progressive, and environmentally responsive design.

-Design Building 170
+Olver Design Building

-The Department of Architecture at UMass Amherst provides an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment.
+Architecture addresses the impact of the built environment on individuals and the natural world, and the Department of Architecture at UMass Amherst provides an accessible, intellectually rigorous design education that firmly grounds students in the art and science of the built environment.
 We embrace spirited, socially progressive, and environmentally responsive design.
 We teach the creative process that will enable students to tackle complex interdisciplinary problems of varying scales.More about the Major »